cainus/castle/README.md

 [not in a usable state]

-node daemon for listening to a kafka topic and dumping messages into mongo
+node http server for reading froma kafka topic